The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 Then, walk up and down the steep cobblestone alleyways and simply explore.

-Before you leave, make sure to watch the sun dip behind the mountains as the sky turns pink.
+Before you leave, watch the sun dip behind the mountains as the sky turns pink.
 There’s no better way to wrap up your day trip to Lake Como – especially with a glass of wine in hand!

 Should You Stay Overnight in Varenna?